MDAnalysis/MDAnalysis.github.io/_posts/2016-xx-xx-release-0.16.md

 ## Speed improvements in RMSD

-Thanks for work from @rbrtdlgd our RMSD calculations are about 40% faster now.
+Thanks for work from our NSF REU student @rbrtdlgd our RMSD calculations are about 40% faster now.
-If you are using the low-level qcprot algorithm your self intead of our provided wrappers you have to change your code since the API has changed.
+If you are using the low-level qcprot algorithm yourself instead of our provided wrappers you have to change your code since the API has changed.
 For more see the [CHANGELOG].